vinders/pandora_toolbox/README.md

 The code is meant to be highly efficient and easy to use in real-time and video projects : AI, video processing, video games, emulators or embedded systems.
 Written in C++ 17, it supports backwards compatibility with C++ 14.

 See [Libraries](#libraries) section below for more information.
 Check changelog [here](./CHANGELOG.md).<br>
-Contributors should take a look at the [issue reporting, workflow and coding style](./CONTRIBUTING.md) guidelines.
+Contributors should take a look at the [issue reporting and contribution](./CONTRIBUTING.md) guidelines.

 ## Build status
 ![cmake 3.14](_img/badges/build_cmake_3_14.svg)